Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 While in the breeding tank, the male will make a bubble nest and invite a female to inspect it.
 If the female likes the nest, she will stay close to it, and the two fish will start swimming close to each other.
 Then they will embrace with the male turning the female and wrapping himself around her.

 They can embrace several times while the female lays eggs.
-Once the egg-laying is complete, the male will collect the eggs and put them on the bubble nest.
-Then the female should be removed from the tank.
-Otherwise, the male will try to chase her away and might injure her.
+Once the egg-laying is complete, the male will collect the eggs and put them in the bubble nest.
+The female should now be removed from the tank.
+Otherwise, the male will try to chase her away and he might injure her.
 The male will stay with the eggs till they are hatched.